Body Dysmorphic Disorder

 Common Compulsions in BDD

-Among the most common compulsions are camouflaging, comparing with others, checking mirrors, seeking cosmetic treatments and surgery, excessive grooming, reassurance-seeking, and touching the perceived flaw.
-Avoidance is also extremely common among people with BDD, whether it be skipping events where others could notice the perceived flaw or covering mirrors to prevent seeing defects when passing by.
+BDD compulsions typically have a clear and direct connection to the obsessions.
+The distressing preoccupations trigger the compulsions.
+Among the most common compulsions are camouflaging (trying to hide or cover the perceived physical defects), comparing with others, checking mirrors and other reflecting surfaces, seeking cosmetic treatments and surgery, excessive grooming, reassurance-seeking, and touching the perceived flaw to check it.
+Avoidance is also extremely common among people with BDD, whether it be skipping social events where others could notice the perceived flaw or avoiding work or school.

 How is BDD Diagnosed?

 Proper diagnosis of BDD by a specialized professional is crucial.
 It’s not uncommon for BDD to be misdiagnosed as an eating disorder, OCD, social anxiety, or even a psychotic disorder.
-When a patient isn’t correctly diagnosed, they will be treated for the wrong issue, and therefore the true problem will not improve.
+When a patient isn’t correctly diagnosed, they will be treated for the wrong issue, and therefore the true problem will probably not improve.

 Who Gets BDD?